sathyakumarnandakumar-cmyk/resco/README.md

 `python main-testagent.py --experiment_name MAL2-623`

 where `MAL2-623` is the name of the experiment you want to visualize.
 Training hyperparameters will be passed automatically.
 Keep in mind that the experiment must have a `models` directory on Neptune.ai.
 Otherwise, a FileNotFoundError will be returned.

+## **4. AGENT <a name="describe"></a>**

+- **State**: this is a dictionary where the keys are the names of intersections and their values are numpy arrays that contain the current phase of the intersection with traffic lights, normalized approach, normalized waiting time, normalized the total number of halting vehicles for the last time step on the incoming lanes (a speed of less than 0.1 m/s is considered a halt) and normalized vehicle speed of all vehicles on incoming lanes.
+- **Action**: a single action should be understood as changing the current green phase on intersection for next (1) or not (0).
+For *INFMain_Junc* we have 3 possible green phases and for *PBB_Junc* and *SIRIM_Junc* there are 4 possible green phases.
+So the action is a vector containing information about 3 choosing green phases for intersections, eg. [0, 1, 0] means that we won't change the current phase on *PBB_Junc* and *SIRIM_Junc'* and change for next green phase on *INFMain_Junc*.
+It should be remembered that if the current green phase at the intersection is 1, the next green phase is 2 (not 3 or not 0).
+It is assumed that you cannot randomly choose phases.
+  Note that changing phases then a mandatory yellow and red phase is enforced for a predefined time duration.
+- **Reward**: several types available:
+  - *wait*: the total waiting time of all vehicles in the incoming lanes between actions, where the waiting time of a car is the count of seconds spent with speed below 0.1 m/s since the spawn in an incoming lane before junctions with traffic light;
+  - *wait_norm*: normalized waiting time on incoming lanes;
+  - *pressure*: queue length, i.e. the number of vehicles on the incoming lanes.